 The best part about volunteering in the ReStore, though, is the people.

 “The people are great, they inspire you to do your best,” she says.
 “It’s totally different than going to work and getting a paycheque.
-The volunteers want to be here, it’s enjoyable and nobody’s miserable.”
+Every volunteer wants to be here, it’s enjoyable and nobody’s miserable.”

 Tracey says that it’s important for her to volunteer here because she knows that losing a home could be anyone’s story, even hers.